 Is there anything used regularly by your employees that can be replaced with a reusable option?
 The easiest way to do this is with food- and drink-related items.

 Sustainable Solutions for Your Office Kitchen:

-Recycling saves energy, keeps materials out of landfills and incinerators and provides raw materials for creating new products.
+Recycling saves energy, keeps materials out of landfills and incinerators, and provides raw materials for creating new products.
 This conserves and extends the use of these resources for as long as possible.
-Bring in bins for recyclables like paper, plastic and glass to give employees an alternative to the trash can.
+Use designated bins for recyclables like paper, plastic and glass to give employees an alternative to the trash can.